fractaledmind/actionset/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+There are tests in `spec`.
+We only accept PRs with tests.
+To run tests:

+- Install Ruby 2.4.6
+- Create a local test database `actionset_test` in both MySQL and PostgreSQL
+- Copy `spec/support/database.sample.yml` to `spec/support/database.yml` and enter your local credentials for the test databases
+- Install development dependencies using `bundle install`
+- Run tests using `bundle exec rspec`

+We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
+Supported combinations are configured in `.travis.yml`.
+We provide some rake tasks to help with this:

+- Install development dependencies using `bundle matrix:install`
+- Run tests using `bundle matrix:spec`

+Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green Travis build.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/fractaledmind/actionset.